The guarding abilities and tendency to be faithful to a fault are just some of the plethora of lovable traits that the Bullypit possesses.

-Such levels of loyalty far supercede that of even a blood relative.
+Such levels of loyalty far supersede that of even a blood relative.

 Families with children should not fret over the safety of their kids around this dog, for the Bullypit’s protective instincts will guard your children better than any hired nanny.

-After having looked at all the distinct qualities of the Bullypit, we have narrowed down the groups of people that will be best suited to own a Bullypit, and those who will not be able to handle its extreme vigour and exuberance.
+After having looked at all the distinct qualities of the Bullypit, we have narrowed down the groups of people that will be best suited to own a Bullypit and those who will not be able to handle its extreme vigor and exuberance.